-Redstor's malware detection service identifies and quarantines potentially malicious files in your ESE backups.
+Redstor's malware detection service identifies and quarantines potentially malicious files in your machine and cloud backups.
 You can then check and action these files from the RedApp.
 Watch our video to learn more about this functionality.

 - Redstor's service cannot scan data stored in the customer's own cloud or servers.
-Only files in Redstor backups can be scanned, and only once a backup has been completed.
+Only files that are included in a backup can be scanned, and this can only occur once the backup has completed.